 In addition to these challenges, the difficulty of rigorously monitoring and understanding an ecosystem’s condition and restoration trajectory at various spatial and temporal scales further constrain rigorous observations of restoration success (Hobbs and Harris 2001; Liang et al. 2019).
-The lack of long-term environmental monitoring is a primary impediment to understanding pre- versus post- restoration change (Schiff et al. 2016) and also impedes recognition of any coastal ecosystem improvements derived from prolonged management, policy and restoration.
+The lack of long-term environmental monitoring is a primary impediment to understanding pre- versus post- restoration change (Schiff et al. 2016) and also impedes recognition of any coastal ecosystem improvements derived from prolonged management, policy and restoration activities.
 Long-term coastal monitoring programs can facilitate a broader sense of how management, policy and restoration activities affect coastal ecosystem quality (Borja et al. 2016).
 Utilizing lessons-learned from environmental monitoring programs, new frameworks are starting to emerge to better understand and facilitate coastal restoration ecology (Bayraktarov et al. 2016; Diefenderfer et al. 2016).

 A very large, comprehensive and concerted effort to restore Gulf of Mexico coastal ecosystems is currently underway (GCERC (Gulf Coast Ecosystem Restoration Council) 2013, 2016).
 Primary funding for this effort is derived from the legal settlements resulting from the 2010 Deepwater Horizon oil spill.
 Funding sources include: early restoration investments that were made immediately following the spill, natural resource damage assessments resulting from the spill’s impacts (NRDA (Deepwater Horizon Natural Resource Damage Assessment Trustees) 2016), a record legal settlement of civil and criminal penalties negotiated between the responsible parties and the US government with strict US congressional oversight (United States vs. BPXP, et. al.), and matching funds from research, monitoring and restoration practitioners worldwide.
 These funds, equating to >$20B US, present the Gulf of Mexico community an unprecedented opportunity to revitalize regional restoration efforts that will span multiple generations (GCERC (Gulf Coast Ecosystem Restoration Council) 2013, 2016).
 Consequently, the restoration investments being made with these funds will be highly scrutinized.
 Better understanding the environmental outcomes of past restoration investments will help identify how, where and when future resources should be invested so that the Gulf Coast community can achieve the highest degree of restoration success.

 Tampa Bay (Florida, USA) is the second largest estuarine embayment in the GOM and has been intensively monitored since the mid-1970s (Greening et al. 2014; Sherwood et al. 2016).
-Nearly 900 public and private projects to improve water quality have been completed in Tampa Bay and its watershed over the past 4 decades, yet no previous efforts have been made to quantify potential associations between these activities and water quality.
+Nearly 900 public and private projects to improve water quality have been completed in Tampa Bay and its watershed over the past 4 decades, yet no previous efforts have been made to directly quantify potential associations between these activities and estuarine water quality.
 These projects represent numerous voluntary (e.g., coastal habitat acquisition, restoration, preservation, etc.) and compliance-driven (e.g., stormwater retrofits, process water treatment upgrades, site-level permitting, power plant scrubber upgrades, improved agricultural practices, residential fertilizer use ordinances, etc.) activities.
 Although it is generally recognized that these projects have contributed to overall estuarine ecosystem improvements, their cumulative effects, relative to broad watershed-scale management efforts, are not well understood.
 Understanding how implementation of these projects is associated with adjacent estuarine water quality at various spatio-temporal scales will provide an improved understanding of the link between overall estuary improvements and specific restoration activities.